America's new post-Comey reality

 One major challenge for the White House now will be to solidify support among Republicans and head off Democratic claims that a special prosecutor or independent probe into the Russian evidence is now inevitable.

 Some Republicans, like Sens.
-Susan Collins, Lindsey Graham and Marco Rubio did initially take the administration's rationale for dismissing Comey at face value.
+Susan Collins, Lindsey Graham and Marco Rubio, did initially take the administration's rationale for dismissing Comey at face value.

 But others are wavering.